Market leaders’ strategic work with Martech

 – An overall agile strategy that is clearly communicated by the board and management

-– You begin form the customer journey instead of your own organisation
+– You start from the customer journey instead of your own organisation

-– Goals and key figures are clear and driving throughout the entire company
+– Goals and key kpis are clear and drivers throughout the entire company

-A strategy is needed, as a form of a direction that can change as the world is changing.
-It should be clearly communicated by top management and the board, and then translated into clear goals and KPI’s.
-These should be based on clear customer journeys.
+A strategy is needed, as a form of a direction that can adapt as the world is changing.
+It should be clearly communicated by top management and the board, and then translated into clear goals and KPIs.
+These should be based on defined customer journeys.